Wave Financial: Taxes supported

 This makes Wave unable to handle taxes in countries like Australia where prices must be quoted inclusive of all taxes, such as GST.
 There is no way to set an invoice total and have Wave calculate the tax portion as a percentage.

 Pricing and business model

-Wave provides its software for free.
+As of June 10, 2024, Wave offers two tiers for its software: a free Starter plan with limitations on some features, and a paid Pro plan.

-Revenue from the company comes from the paid financial services the company offers:
+In addition to its paid plan, revenue from the company comes from other paid financial services the company offers: